saadtarikk/Static_Dynamic_testing/part_1_docs/testing_task_1.md

     total += card.value
     return "You have a total of" + total
   #  string interpolation starts with f" You have a total of + total" and variable should be inclosed in curly brackets {total} so the correct format should be return f"You have a total of {total}"
+  #  return needs to be outside the loop
 ```